top of page

 I swore that I wouldn’t write here until I had good news, not wanting to be the bearer of bad news or write about the uncertainty of my medical life; I’d prefer to write in the past tense, after I’ve healed.
 But no matter how much I tap out during this medical choke hold; I remain in a medical choke hold.

-May as well write my ten minutes a day right here.
-(I write ten minutes a day only when the pain is manageable.)
-(This took about six weeks to write.
-But, hey, no complaints from me: I’m writing.)
+May as well write my ten minutes a day right here--when the pain is manageable.
+(This took over six weeks to write.)
+(I miss my daily writing habit.
+A lot.)

 Luckily, I have some of the best eye doctors in the country who are tired of me having allergic reactions (3 so far) to eye medications.
 The Boston doctor calls and emails me regularly to answer questions and accept the brunt of my despair.
 In December he told me, “There are three more things we can try.”